-INSTALLING THERMAL INSULATION
+INSTALLING INSULATION

 It is highly recommended that thermal insulation is used with this product.
-For application assistance and an insulation recommendation, please contact your local BriskHeat representative or us directly to perform a thermal analysis for your application.
+For application assistance and an insulation recommendation, please contact your local BriskHeat representative or us direct to perform a thermal analysis of your application.

-For applications requiring FM or CE compliance, thermal insulation is required and not to exceed 1 in (25.4 mm) thick.
-For applications requiring greater than 1 in (25.4 mm) insulation, contact your local BriskHeat representative or us directly to perform a thermal analysis for your application and to verify FM and/or CE compliance.
+For applications requiring FM or CE compliance, thermal insulation is required and not to exceed 1 in (25.4 mm) in thick.
+For applications requiring greater than 1 in (25.4 mm) thick insulation, contact your local BriskHeat representative or us direct to perform a thermal analysis of your application and to verify FM and/or CE compliance.

 After the installation of thermal insulation, an insulation resistance test is recommended before energizing the system.
-See ELECTRICAL INSULATION RESISTANCE section of these instructions for insulation resistance test procedure.
+See ELECTRICAL INSULATION RESISTANCE TEST section of these instructions for insulation resistance test procedure.